Palash90/site-assets/blogs/iron-learn/iron-learn-9.md

 Another challenge to solve.
 Another debugging session.

 I tried to find the reason.
 The Rust code showed nothing, except that every `Tensor` operation was taking a long time to compute.
 I was very surprised.
-I doubted my CUDA Kernel programs and used `nsys` profiler.
+I doubted my CUDA Kernel programs and used `nsys` profiler (the NVIDIA Nsight Systems profiler).

 The result was a surprise for me, the major time consuming part of my application was not the CUDA Kernels but the memory allocation and deallocation.

 Then I tried to reason it with `cupy`.
-It also needs memory to perfom its operations, then how is it so fast?
+It also needs memory to perform its operations, then how is it so fast?

 The answer lay in the `Memory Pool`.
 The library does not depend on default memory allocator, rather it uses a custom memory pool

 A logical approach for me was be to look for a memory pool, but I found no direct memory pool implementation in the cust library.
 I first thought of implementing my own but it would be very painful and error prone.
 I kept on looking for a solution.
 I finally found it.
 The `cust` library might not have a memory pool wrapper but CUDA library did so and `cust` library re-exports those modules under `sys`.
 It was a huge relief for me.
 But still it was far from easy to implement.

 I tried incorporating the memory pool.
-I had to do a lot of consultaion with the documentation to finally make it work.
+I had to do a lot of consultation with the documentation to finally make it work.

 Here is a snippet of the code:
 ```rust